 Next thing I knew I was driving to the health food store.

 Two pills with my dinner and a good night's sleep and …

 My face looked a TON better in the morning.

 I couldn't believe it.

-The rosacea wasn't completely gone.
-But it sure had been set back a lot.
+My red face wasn't completely clear, but it sure had improved a lot.

 I wasn't afraid to go out in public anymore.
 Though I didn't want to wear red yet, at least I didn't feel like I was going to crawl out of my skin.